azat-co/aws-intermediate/02-modules.md

 * Racing conditions
 * Unpredictable results

-^Imperative could be more flexible with dynamic if/else conditions while declarative wold just break.
+^Imperative could be more flexible with dynamic if/else conditions while declarative would just break.

 ---